vintagedaddyo/MyBB_Plugin-Prostats/README.md

 # MyBB_Plugin-Prostats

-Can be used with https://github.com/vintagedaddyo/MyBB_Plugin-Thanks
+Works with and intended to be used with: https://github.com/vintagedaddyo/MyBB_Plugin-Thanks